 This is not true.
 The language arts approach in a Waldorf school is deeply rich and fosters a love of language through storytelling, poetry recitation, joyful exploration, and drama from kindergarten through eight grade.
 Initial emphasis is placed on the spoken word in kindergarten with repetitive storytelling and recall, which develops comprehension.
 Writing begins formally in first grade, and the alphabet is introduced pictorially.
 Phonics and phonemic instruction also begins in first grade in a playful and joyous way.
 Children will be learning to read through these experiences, and by reading their teacher’s writing and what they’ve written themselves.
 The children get their first formal book at a well chosen moment, and it is an exciting occasion.
 Typically, by fourth grade most Waldorf students are voracious readers.
 Comprehension and love of language are strengths grown from this approach.

 Do you offer full-day or half-day Kindergarten?

-We will be providing both full and half-day kindergarten, by having all children arrive in the morning, and having half of them leave mid-day.
+We provide half-day kindergarten, by having all children arrive in the morning and dismissed at 1 p.m.
+There is extended care available by application, which offers care until 3:15 p.m.
 The 5-6 year old child is easily overstimulated by large group interactions and the hard work of focused and self-directed activity in the school setting.
-The curriculum content is brought in the morning, followed by rest time, calming activities, and additional self-directed play (indoors and outdoors) with a smaller group in the afternoon.
+The curriculum content is brought in the morning.
+Extended care allows for rest time, calming activities, and additional self-directed play (indoors and outdoors) with the smaller group in the afternoon.